spdx/spdx-spec/chapters/3-package-information.md

 ## 7.15 Declared license field <a name="3.15"></a>

+**Description**

-**3.15.1** Purpose: List the licenses that have been declared by the authors of the package.
+List the licenses that have been declared by the authors of the package.
 Any license information that does not originate from the package authors, e.g. license information from a third party repository, should not be included in this field.

 The options to populate this field are limited to: